mimblewimble/grin/doc/build.md

 ```sh
 docker build -t grin -f etc/Dockerfile .
 ```
-For floonet, use `etc/Dockerfile.floonet` instead
+For testnet, use `etc/Dockerfile.testnet` instead

 You can bind-mount your grin cache to run inside the container.